What is RTL-SDR?

 What is the RTL-SDR input impedance?

-Since these dongles are intended for TV, all dongles will have an input impedance of 75 Ohms.
-However, the mismatch loss when using 50 Ohm cabling will be very minimal at the frequencies the dongle can cover.
+Since these dongles are intended for TV, all dongles will have an input impedance of about 75 Ohms.
+However, the mismatch loss when using 50 Ohm cabling will be very minimal at around 0.177 dB.

 The 75 Ohm impedance for the R820T can be checked on the datasheet which can be downloaded here.